DerrickMullins/CalorieCalculator/README.md

 # Calorie Calculator

 ## Description
-Track your food consumption (i.e calories, fats, protein, carbohydrates) with the touch of a finger!
+Track your food consumption (i.e. calories, fats, protein, carbohydrates) with the touch of a finger!

 ## Getting Started
 ### Dependencies